 You can always change the bank account Ramp will debit to make statement payments.
 Here's how:

 - Follow the steps to connect either directly (search for your banking institution or add an account manually)

 - Complete the debit check process to verify your newly added bank account

-- Navigate back to Settings > Banking, select the edit icon, and choose your new bank account for automatic payments
+- Navigate back to Settings > Payments, select the edit icon, and choose your new bank account for automatic payments